Jose Mourinho has turned down the opportunity to take over at Everton and will remain at Roma as the search for a replacement for Rafael Benitez continues.

 Everton’s defeat at Carrow Road left them just six points above the Premier League’s relegation zone and in freefall.

-Despite beating Arsenal 2-1 at home in December, they had lost nine of their previous 12 league games.
+Despite defeating Arsenal 2-1 at home in December, they had lost nine of their previous 12 league matches.

 Now there’s talk about who will succeed Benitez, but it won’t be Mourinho.

-The Special One took over at Roma last summer and has no plans to leave anytime soon to return to England.
+Last summer, The Special One took over at Roma, and he has no plans to leave anytime soon to return to England.

-“Jose Mourinho will not leave AS Roma during the season,” tweeted Fabrizio Romano.
+“Jose Mourinho will not leave AS Roma during the season,” Fabrizio Romano tweeted.

-“He’s definitely staying and planning for his future with Roma – an Everton job isn’t in his plans right now.”
+“He’s definitely staying and planning for his future with Roma – an Everton job is currently not in his plans.”

-Wayne Rooney is getting closer to making a sensational managerial comeback at Everton.
+Wayne Rooney is on the verge of making a sensational managerial comeback at Everton.

-Toffees owner Farhad Moshiri and chairman Bill Kenwright are seriously considering him and Mourinho to succeed Rafa Benitez, who was fired.
+Toffees owner Farhad Moshiri and chairman Bill Kenwright are seriously considering him and Mourinho to replace Rafa Benitez, who was fired.

-Former Chelsea manager Frank Lampard, who has been out of work since being fired just over a year ago, is also a candidate.
+Former Chelsea manager Frank Lampard, who has been unemployed since being fired just over a year ago, is also a candidate.

-Duncan Ferguson has been re-appointed as caretaker manager and will lead the team against Aston Villa.
+Duncan Ferguson has been re-appointed as caretaker manager and will face Aston Villa on Saturday.